morgansierrasnyder/git-going/README.md

 3. Download this code repository using `git clone git@github.com:morgansierrasnyder/git-going.git`
 4. Use `cd git-going` to navigate into the directory that now contains the repository

-**Note:** if you get an error that says, "Support for password authentication was removed on August 13, 2021", you may need to use an SSH key for authentication.
-Here are the steps for that:
+**Note:** if you get an error that says, "Cannot access remote repository" or "Support for password authentication was removed on August 13, 2021", you  need to use an SSH key for authentication.
+Github documentation for adding SSH keys is [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), or here:
 1. Create an SSH key by typing ssh-keygen into Terminal.
 I recommend saving it in the default location, `~/.ssh/id_rsa` A passphrase is optional, but recommended.
 2. Go to the directory where you saved your SSH key; `cd ~/.ssh` is the default
 3. Show the contents of your key `cat id_rsa.pub`